karmaniverous/smoz/.stan/system/stan.todo.md

     helpers), and `src/cli/dev/inline.ts` (inline/tsx).
   - Updated the CLI entry to import from the new orchestrator and adjusted tests to the new module boundaries.
 Removed the old `src/cli/dev.ts`.

+- Remove deprecated Zod usage (placeholders):
+  - Replaced z.any() with z.unknown() in CLI generator templates (src/cli/add.ts) so new
+    endpoints scaffold with Zod v4‑preferred schemas.
+  - Updated the fixture endpoint (app/functions/rest/openapi/get/lambda.ts) to use z.unknown() for the response schema.
+  - Note: .catchall(z.unknown()) remains the recommended pattern for permissive object shapes; not applicable to these simple placeholder schemas.